 |Faster project delivery|

-Design-build’s main advantage is its potential to lower the total cost of projects.
+Design-build’s main advantage is its potential for cost savings, better project schedules, and a single point of contact for projects.
 As mentioned earlier, all parties involved agree on a price early in the process, which tends to reduce change orders.
 This, in theory will lower total costs as a result of the project having less waste.

 A considerable advantage from the customer’s perspective is knowing the price of the project upfront.
 Comparatively, on a plan and spec job, the owner will not know the cost of a job until the end of the project, when all change orders have been processed.
 Cost will inevitably fluctuate from the agreed-upon budget.
 This is significant in an industry where only 31% of projects come within 10% of the original budget.
 Owner transparency from the initial phases of the project can mitigate communication issues that often plague projects that lack collaboration.